sagb/mplayer-unofficial-patches/README.md

 mplayer-unofficial-patches
 ==========================

-Patches which were ignored by mplayer developers.
+Patches that were ignored by mplayer developers.
 You are free to contribute.